Germany, Live Fire Build Up MRX/FTX 2008

-The thing that makes me pay attention, is the stark difference between the two photos; inexperienced, no clue what I was doing in Germany, through to Normandy Ranges in Iraq, knowing by then, that I was good at what I did.
+The thing that makes me pay attention is the stark difference between the photos; inexperienced, no clue really as to what I was doing in Germany, through to Iraq, knowing by then that I was good at what I did.

-I'd already gotten used to, and looked forward to, the Merlin coming to pick us up, flying just over the desert floor at times with sharp high banking turns, enabling me to look directly down through the side gunner/crew chiefs hatch.
+I'd already gotten used to and looked forward to the Merlin coming to pick us up, flying just over the desert floor at times with sharp banking turns that enabled me to look directly down through the side gunner/crew chiefs hatch.

-Bowman carrier straps wound around my right leg, just in case we went down and we needed instant coms with a QRF element.
+Bowman carrier straps wound around my right leg just in case we went down and we needed instant coms for a QRF element.

-All these thoughts and the apprehensions of wandering the desert highways and villages while I stare down at the desert floor spinning past so fast it's a blur, or looking aft, out the back past the rear gunner/loadie and seeing the shadow on the ground as the stink and the heat of the rotor wash, sweep through the compartment and into our faces and throats.
+Wandering thoughts and the apprehensions of patrolling the desert highways and villages race through my mind as I stare down at the desert floor spinning past so fast it's a blur, or looking aft out past the rear gunner/loadie and seeing the shadow on the ground as the stink and the heat of the rotor wash sweep through the compartment and into our faces and throats.

 I had to sell that kit for food money not long after I got back from Iraq.

-I'd met Tracy online as previously said, and we had moved in together in my flat in Lake, on the Isle of Wight.
+I'd met Tracy online before I mobilised and we had moved in together in my flat on the Isle of Wight.

-I shared the flat with Nick, a friend since childhood, a future best man, and a serving combat medic, posted to an armoured Infantry company who had deployed twice to Iraq.
+I shared the flat with Nick, a friend since childhood, my future best man and at the time was a serving combat medic posted to an armoured Infantry company who had deployed twice to Iraq.

-The economy of the Isle of Wight is predominantly catered to elderly retirees holidaying and retiring there, care homes, tourism of all the normal kinds, agriculture and the the normal British style industrial estate firms who truth be known probably keep our economy afloat sometimes.
+The economy of the Isle of Wight is predominantly catered to elderly retirees holidaying and retiring there, care homes, tourism of all the normal kinds, agriculture and the normal British style industrial estates.

-When the global recession hit on September the 15th, 2008 I was,at that moment, mobilising at Chilwell, the Reserves Mobilisation and Training Centre, Nottingham, preparing to join the 1st Battalion, The Princess of Wales Royal Regiment, one of my parent units; me being from the Tiger's Reserve Battalion.
+When the global recession hit on September 15th 2008, I was,at that mobilising at Chilwell, the Reserves Mobilisation and Training Centre in Nottingham and preparing to join the 1st Battalion, The Princess of Wales Royal Regiment, one of my parent units; me being from the Tiger's Reserve Battalion.

-I demobbed from Chilwell in the May/June of 2009, and there wasn't any work.
+I demobbed from Chilwell in May/June of 2009 and there wasn't any work.

 It took six months of unemployment before I got a part time job, from 20:00 to 12:00, stacking the shelves of the B&Q in Newport.

-After another 6 months, I got a full-time job in an industrial laundry and my now pregnant wife joined me, working on the machines until she was seven months pregnant, and then had to cope while I secured a good (I thought) job with an Aerospace company in Farnborough.
+After another 6 months I got a full-time job in an industrial laundry and my now pregnant wife joined me, working on the machines until she was seven months pregnant and then had to cope while I secured a better job with an Aerospace company in Farnborough.

-That's a different story, but it involves me working away and at least 5 hours away from her at night due to ferry times, when she started bleeding one early dark 'o' clock.
+That's a different story which involves me working away from home for 3 months and at least 5 hours away from Trace at night due to ferry times, so of course she started bleeding one night at dark 'o' clock.